OrpazJoseph/ClientServer/README.md

 Creators: Orpaz Joseph, Yehonatan Negbi and Ravid Rzaev

 ## General information
-A Tcp server that execute algorithms received from client using handler.
+A Tcp server that executes algorithms received from client using handler.
 The tasks and clients on the server may run in concurrent manner if needed.
 Each client works independently with of the server using threads.

 ## About the project
 The project includes: